regunakyle/dotfiles/README.md

 - Prepare a Powershell script for bare metal Windows and WSL setup
 - Use [Wezterm](https://github.com/wez/wezterm) and [Starship](https://github.com/starship/starship) for all installations
-- Reimplement the installation scripts with Ansible
+- Reimplement the installation scripts as Ansible Playbooks